 This ultimately led to the legendary fight between Bruce and Wong Jack Man.
 The conditions were if Bruce lost, he would cease teaching kung fu to outsiders, but if he won, he essentially earned the right to teach.
 Bruce was the victor, but narrowly.

-According to Vice, Clara Lee, a karate instructor and tournament judge, that day said, “Guys were practically lining up to fight Bruce Lee after his performance at Long Beach.”
+According to Vice, Clara Lee, a karate instructor and tournament judge from that day, said, “Guys were practically lining up to fight Bruce Lee after his performance at Long Beach.”

 A separate observer noted, “Bruce made a number of enemies that night, as well as a number of followers.”